zopefoundation/zc.relationship/src/zc/relationship/README.txt

 - `isLinked` asks "does a relationship like this exist?";

-- `findRelationshipTokenSets` asks "what are the intransitive relationships that match my query?" and is particularly useful for low-level usage of the index data structures;
+- `findRelationshipTokenSet` asks "what are the intransitive relationships that match my query?" and is particularly useful for low-level usage of the index data structures;